Abdullah Abu Deif (Cairo)

 Dr. Abbas Sharaki, professor of geology at Cairo University, says: Caves are formed by sedimentation of groundwater in the voids of the earth’s crust.
 As for the internal colored deposits, which are called stalagmites and stalactites, they occur due to precipitation of water laden with calcium carbonate.
 It is reported that the colored columns inside the caves are formed from frozen water droplets, whether suspended in the ceiling or formed vertically on the ground, explaining that they derive their colors from the fragmented remains of rocks carried by those drops.

 The professor of geology believes that natural caves are a treasure for any country, because they are antiques that need millions of years to form in this wonderful form.
-He called for more awareness about natural cave tourism, as visiting them requires an entry and exit map so that the visitor does not get lost inside them.
+He called for more awareness regarding natural cave tourism, as visiting them requires an entry and exit map so that the visitor does not get lost inside them.

 Among the natural caves that are close to the beauty of the neighbor’s cave, the Hercules Cave in Morocco, and the American Wind Cave, which emits distinctive sounds due to the wind passing through its sediments.